LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 .. method:: math_mod(value, factor)

-   Returns the value of the the first parameter module the second parameter.
+   Returns the value of the first parameter modulo the second parameter.

 .. method:: math_mult(value, ...)

-   Returns the value of multiplying each of the parameters together.
+   Returns the product of multiplying each of the parameters together.

 .. method:: math_random()::decimal
 .. method:: math_random(upper::integer, lower=0)::integer
 .. method:: math_random(upper::decimal, lower=0.0)::decimal
 .. method:: math_random(-upper, -lower)::integer

-   If called with no parameters, it returns a random number between 0.0 and 1.0.
+   If called with no parameters, returns a random number between 0.0 and 1.0.
-   This method can also take two parameters: the first is the upper bound for the random number, and the second is the lower bound.
+   This method can also take two parameters, with the first as the upper bound for the random number, and the second as the lower bound.
 If the first parameter is an integer, an integer will be returned, and if it is a decimal, then a decimal will be returned.

    This method can also be called with ``-upper`` and ``-lower`` keyword parameters and will then return an integer value regardless of the types of the objects passed as parameters.

    When returning integer values ``math_random`` will return a maximum 32-bit value.
-The range of returned integers is approximately between "+/- 2,000,000,000".
+The range of returned integers is approximately between +/- 2,000,000,000.

 .. method:: math_rint(value)